Skip to content

-Transconjunctival blepharoplasty differs from traditional blepharoplasty in one fundamental aspect: the entire surgery is performed from inside the lower eyelid, through the conjunctiva — that pink membrane that lines the inside of the eyelid.
-There is no cut on the skin, no external sutures, no visible scars.
-The fat that forms the bags is accessed, removed, or redistributed exclusively from the inside.
+Transconjunctival blepharoplasty differs from traditional blepharoplasty in one fundamental aspect: the surgery is performed from inside the lower eyelid, through the conjunctiva — that pink membrane that lines the inside of the eyelid.
+There is no lower-eyelid skin cut and no external skin sutures.
+The fat that forms the bags is accessed, removed, or redistributed from the inside.

-This approach is especially indicated for younger patients, generally between twenty-five and fifty years old, who have hereditary or early fat bags but have not yet developed excess skin or significant sagging in the lower eyelids.
+This approach is especially recommended for younger patients, generally between twenty-five and fifty years old, who have hereditary or early under-eye bags but have not yet developed excess skin or significant sagging in the lower eyelids.
 These are the people who look in the mirror and see a young face, but with bags that do not match their actual age.

 Why bags appear even in young people